-The association between PPG signals and blood pressure has been studied in the past, and PPG signals can record the pulsatile changes in blood flow in subcutaneous vessels during each heartbeats.
-The changes in the waveform would be related to cardiac blood transfusion, vessel shape, and vessel wall condition.
-Therefore, many studies have been conducted to predict blood pressure by means of analyzing the features of the PPG waveform in various ways.
+The association between PPG signals and blood pressure has been studied extensively.
+PPG signals can record pulsatile changes in blood flow in subcutaneous vessels during each heartbeat.
+These changes in the waveform are related to cardiac blood transfusion, vessel shape, and vessel wall condition.
+Therefore, many studies have been conducted to predict blood pressure by analyzing the features of the PPG waveform in various ways.

 In the frequency domain, Xing et al [16] used the data in MIMIC II to extract the amplitude and phase in the waveform by FFT transformation.
+MIMIC-II contains data from 2001-2008.
+The data was collected from CareVue bedside monitors.
+MIMIC-II is no longer publicly available but the data can still be obtained from MIMIC-III by only including data from the CareVue monitors.
 They concluded that this method is more stable than extracting features from the time domain because there is no need to capture the location of particular time points, and multiple periodic pulse signals can be analyzed at one time.
-Subsequently, the Levenberg-Marquardt algorithm in ANN was used to train the amplitude and phase as features, and the final predicted results were $-1.67 \pm 2.46$ mmHg for SBP and $-1.29 \pm 1.71$ mmHg for DBP.
+Subsequently, the Levenberg-Marquardt algorithm in ANN was used to train the amplitude and phase as features, and the final predicted results were -1.67 \pm 2.46 mmHg for SBP and -1.29 \pm 1.71 mmHg for DBP.

 In the time domain, as shown in figure 3, Suzuki et al [3] calculated the turning points on a single PPG waveform by quadratic differentiation and recorded the four main turning points PW, TW, Dn, and DW on the PPG waveform as characteristic parameters and predicted the SBP values by the Error-Correcting Output Codes (ECOC) method.
 The predicted results were r=0.75, MD=-1.2 [mmHg], and SD=11.7 [mmHg].
 In addition, Kurylyak et al [4] concluded that the feature point of the PPG waveform is the time difference between peak and trough in a single pulse, and the time difference at each pulse height is considered as the variation of blood flow with the pulsation of the heart, and based on the characteristics adopted in other previous papers: the horizontal distance of the pulse at pulse heights of 10% [17], 50% and 66% [18].
 To fully express the pulse information, 25%, 33%, and 75% were added as feature parameters.
 In this study, 21 features extracted from a single PPG waveform are used as input to the neural network model, and the MIMIC database data was used for training data.
-As a results, absolute error 3.80±3.46(mmHg) and 2.21±2.09(mmHg) for SBP and DBP can be achieved
+As a results, absolute error 3.80±3.46(mmHg) and 2.21±2.09(mmHg) for SBP and DBP can be achieved.